pretix/pretix-docs/docs/trust/fiscal/austria.md

 Austria only mandates e-invoices for transactions between businesses and the government (B2G). pretix currently does not support this.

+More information is available on the website of the European Commission: [eInvoicing in Austria](https://ec.europa.eu/digital-building-blocks/sites/display/DIGITAL/eInvoicing+in+Austria).

 ## pretixPOS

 You can use pretixPOS in compliance with Austrian laws on cash registers ([§ 131b BAO](https://www.ris.bka.gv.at/NormDokument.wxe?Abfrage=Bundesnormen&Gesetzesnummer=10003940&FassungVom=2025-01-27&Artikel=&Paragraf=131b&Anlage=&Uebergangsrecht=), [RKSV](https://www.ris.bka.gv.at/GeltendeFassung.wxe?Abfrage=Bundesnormen&Gesetzesnummer=20009390)).